opentext-idol/idol-tutorials/tutorials/ingest/rich-media/README.md

 You have now practiced how to add additional Knowledge Discovery packages to NiFi and how to use processor groups to compartmentalize functionality.

-By adding KeyView file type detection and Knowledge Discovery media processing, you have enhanced the `basic-idol` to perform OCR on image files.
+By adding KeyView file type detection and Knowledge Discovery media processing, you have enhanced the `basic-idol` flow to perform OCR on image files.

 ## Next steps